lifeofmoosee/Rabino-Cosca-MagistradoK/README.md

 # Rabino, Cosca, MagistradoK_Lab3

 ## Project Overview
 This repository contains the source code and related files for **Lab 3**, a collaborative project developed by Rabino, Cosca, and MagistradoK.
-The goal of this project is to briefly describe the main purpose or functionality of the project, "create a clock program in Java that displays the current time and date".
+The goal of this project is to briefly describe the main purpose or functionality of the project, "create a clock program in Java that displays to convert Seconds, Minutes and Hours".

 ## Project Structure
 The repository includes the following files: